 - Optional: If your GPA is not a good indication of your academic ability, please explain.

-- Four required references (references cannot be related to applicant)
+- Four references (references cannot be related to applicant)

-Four references completed on the Admissions Office form at asburyseminary.edu, including a pastoral reference (required) and a professor or academic administrator reference (recommended).
+- Four references, including a pastoral reference (required) and a professor or academic administrator reference (recommended).
 Laity or personal acquaintances are accepted.

 - A personal interview may be required upon request by the Admissions Committee